-Relevant Policies Relevant Program Activity Remarks on Relevance The Panchayat (Extension to the Scheduled Areas) Act, 1996 53 Operation of training centers with support under the Program. not covered in Fifth and Sixth Schedules, but inhabiting in different districts is identified as the non-scheduled areas.
+The Panchayat (Extension to the India, 2011), are administered through the provisions of Scheduled Areas under the Article 342 of the Constitution of India.
+While the North East States are covered in Sixth Schedule, all other Scheduled Areas fall into the Fifth Schedule laws.
+In addition, sizeable tribal population not covered in Fifth and Sixth Schedules, but inhabiting in different districts is identified as the non-scheduled areas.
 Tribals in the Scheduled Areas enjoy autonomy.
 In Sixth Schedule, the administration is vested in an autonomous District Council and a Regional Council endowed with legislative, judicial, executive and financial powers.
 Under the provisions of Fifth Schedule Areas, each State should set up a Tribes Advisory Council (TAC) to advise the State Government on matters of welfare and development of the Scheduled Tribes in the State.
 It may also be established in any State having Scheduled Tribes population with no Scheduled Areas.
-The Act is relevant as it provides space for free, prior and informed consultations and obtaining consent without any intimidation for the training program from the tribal advisory council (TAC), Gram Sabha (the council of village adults), Gram Panchayat, district/regional councils.
+The Act is relevant as it provides space for free, prior and informed Scheduled Areas) Act, 1996 53 centers with support under the Program. consultations and obtaining consent without any intimidation for the training program from the tribal advisory council (TAC), Gram Sabha (the council of village adults), Gram Panchayat, district/regional councils.
 Under the Ministry of Panchayati Raj, GoI, this Act mandates for the Fifth Schedule areas to make legislative provisions in order to give wide-ranging powers to the tribals on matters relating to decision-making and development of their communities.
-The PESA Act empowers the Gram Sabha (the council of village adults) and the Gram Panchayat to take charge of village administration.
-Under the Act, Government of India stipulates to conduct consultations and obtain consent for the development program from the tribal advisory council (TAC), Gram Sabha (the council of village adults) and the Gram Panchayat under the Fifth Schedule Areas and from the autonomous District Council and a Regional Council, as applicable, under the Sixth Schedule Areas covered under The Constitution of The Unlawful Activities (Prevention) Act, 1967 Operation of training centers with support under the Program.
-India.
-This Act addressing and curbing the unlawful activities and violence of Naxals will enable the tribal youth to be the beneficiaries of training program from the LWE affected 34 districts of nine States, mostly in hilly and tribal areas.
-Under the Act, the Communist Party of India-Maoist (CPI-M), the major Left Wing Extremist (LWE) outfit is responsible for majority of incidents of violence and killing of
+The PESA Act empowers the Gram Sabha (the council of village adults) and the Gram Banchevet to take abarge of village administration village adults) and the Gram Panchayat to take charge of village administration.
+Under the Act, Government of India stipulates to conduct consultations and obtain consent for the development program from the tribal advisory council (TAC), Gram Sabha (the council of village adults) and the Gram Panchayat under the Fifth Schedule Areas and from the autonomous District Council and a Regional Council, as applicable, under the Sixth Schedule Areas covered under The Constitution of India.

-&lt;sup>53 Viewed at www.panchayat.gov.in on 12 May 2016.
+53 Viewed at www.panchayat.gov.in on 12 May 2016.